|WYSIWYG Welsh Terriers

 We will notify you as soon as we believe we have a puppy suited to your home.
 If we do select

-you as the home for one of the puppies, we will give you a book to read about puppy-raising,
+you as the home for one of the puppies, we will consult with you about equipment and help you

 WHEN WE HAVE A PUPPY FOR YOU